curtisbonham/z-prefix-crud-app/README.md

 4. To view inventory that is associated with you as the user, simply click the **Get "Your first name" Inventory** button.
 If you have inventory, it will show up in an editable table.
 If you do not have inventory, it will say "No inventory found for 'Your first name last name'".

-5. If you do not have any inventory, click the **Add New Item** button.
+5. If you do not have any inventory or would like to add new items to your inventory, click the **Add New Item** button.

       -- This will give you a prompt to enter the item name.
 Enter the name of the item you wish then hit OK